Military history of Italy

-Ancient Italy
+Archaic Italy

+Etruscans and Italic peoples

-In the 8th century BCE, a group of Italic tribes (Latins in the west, Sabines in the upper valley of the Tiber, Umbrians in the north-east, Samnites in the South, Oscans and others) shared the Italian peninsula with two other major ethnic groups: the Etruscans in the North, and the Greeks in the south.
+In the 1st millennium BC, the territory of present-day Italy was inhabited by a multitude of populations differing in origin, culture, language and religion.
+The difference was also reflected in the variety of military organization they had.
+Much of central-southern and north-eastern Italy was inhabited by populations called Italic peoples, or rather by the type of languages they spoke.
+In the 8th century BC in central-southern Italy, for example, Latins were settled in the west from which the Romans would later emerge, Sabines in the upper Tiber Valley, Umbrians in the north-east, Samnites in the south, Oscans and others shared the Italian peninsula with two other main ethnic groups: Etruscans to the north, and Greeks to the south.

 The Etruscans (Etrusci or Tusci in Latin) were settled north of Rome in Etruria (modern northern Lazio, Tuscany and part of Umbria).
 They founded cities like Tarquinia, Veii and Volterra and deeply influenced Roman culture, as clearly shown by the Etruscan origin of some of the mythical Roman kings.
 The origins of the Etruscans are lost in prehistory.
 Historians have no literature, no texts of religion or philosophy; therefore much of what is known about this civilization is derived from grave goods and tomb findings.

+Given their federal organization as city-states, in the event of war the armies were recruited on an Etruscan city basis and calling citizens to arms according to wealth and social position; consequently the composition, equipment and appearance of the armies had to vary greatly.
+The armed formations included bodies of hoplites, light troops and cavalry, each with their own equipment and tasks.
+In fact, the structure of the units was based on the armament, the infantry could be heavy or light.
+The cavalry had reconnaissance and exploration purposes, while in the archaic age the war chariot was also used.
+The Etruscans had a territory with many metal deposits at their disposal, especially the island of Elba, the metallurgical technique of the Etruscan blacksmiths was advanced and allowed them to have higher quality weapons than other peoples.

-The Italics were war-like as the Etruscans (the gladiatorial displays actually evolved out of Etruscan funerary customs).
+The Italic peoples were war-like as the Etruscans were (the gladiatorial displays actually evolved out of Etruscan funerary customs).
 The Italics and the Etruscans had a significant military tradition.
 In addition to marking the rank and power of certain individuals in their culture, warfare was a considerable economic boon to their civilization.
-Like many ancient societies, the Italics and the Etruscans conducted campaigns during summer months, raiding neighboring areas, attempting to gain territory and combating piracy/banditism as a means of acquiring valuable resources such as land, prestige and goods.
+Like many ancient societies, the Italics and the Etruscans conducted campaigns during summer months, raiding neighboring areas, attempting to gain territory and combating piracy/banditry as a means of acquiring valuable resources such as land, prestige and goods.
 It is also likely individuals taken in battle would be ransomed back to their families and clans at high cost.